Differences Between Magpul Slings

 You can mount a Magpul ASAP QD between the lower receiver and receiver extension's (buffer tube's) castle nut.
 You will have to remove the castle nut which requires an armorer's wrench.

-Alternatively, the Magpul MS4 Sling can be mounted to a buttstock if that buttstock has a QD attachment point or a QD attachment point can be added (Sling Mount Kits - Type 1, Type 2 and Type 3).
+Alternatively, the Magpul MS4 Sling can be mounted to a buttstock if that buttstock has a QD attachment point or a QD attachment point can be added (Sling Mount Kits - Type 1, and Type 2).

 Magpul MS3 Single QD Sling Gen 2